Argiphonte/Argiphonte/README.md

 ## I am a Data Analyst

 ### I have been busy analysing several datasets from the e-commerce and health sectors.
-You can see a synthesis of some projects [there](https://troopl.com/tbarnouw) on my troopl portfolio.
+You can see a synthesis of one of these projects [here](https://troopl.com/tbarnouw) on my troopl portfolio.

 ## Languages and Tools